JosephMossman/ELK_Stack_Project/README.md

 These Beats allow us to collect the following information from each machine:
 - In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.

-   - Filebeat: Filebeat monitors the log files or locations that you specify, such as syslogs visualized by Kibana below.
+   - Filebeat: Filebeat monitors the log files or locations that you specify, such as Syslogs, visualized by Kibana below.

       ![Filebeat_Kibana](Screenshots/Filebeat_Syslog.png)

-   - Metricbeat: Metricbeat monitors the metrics and statistics of the operating system, such as CPU usage visualized by Kibana below.
+   - Metricbeat: Metricbeat monitors the metrics and statistics of the operating system, such as CPU usage, visualized by Kibana below.

       ![Metricbeat_Kibana](Screenshots/Metricbeat_System.png)